nodefluent/kafka-streams/docs/quick-start.md

 # Requirements

 * Before you get started, make sure you have installed NodeJS (at least version 6.10, better latest) running on your system and a local Zookeeper (:2181) and Kafka Broker (:9092) (if you are running these services elsewhere, make sure to adapt the config settings)
-* You can find the latest NodeJS version [here](https://nodejs.org/en/download/) (if you didnt know already)
+* You can find the latest NodeJS version [here](https://nodejs.org/en/download/) (if you did not know already)
-* When you are in need of a `handsfree` local kafka setup, just take a look at `/kafka-setup/start.sh` (you will need docker and docker-compose for this to work)
+* When you are in need of a `local` kafka setup, just take a look at `/kafka-setup/start.sh` (you will need docker and docker-compose for this to work)
-* Installing kafka-streams in an exsting project (directory with package.json) is quite easy: `npm install --save kafka-streams`
+* Installing kafka-streams in an existing project (directory with package.json) is quite easy: `npm install --save kafka-streams`

 # Configuration